ChevalierSoft/shorter-url/README.md

 ## Quick start

-you need an env in the root directory like :
+you need a `.env` in the root directory like :

 ```
 API_PORT=12345